Where to buy affordable contemporary art

 Plural

-This annual art fair focuses on works on paper, whether that’s large-scale wall art or small photographs.
-It’s a great place to encounter the Montréal gallery scene all under one roof, and the works tend to be on the affordable side — for top-notch collectible art.
+This annual art fair is second-to-none to encounter the Montréal gallery scene all under one roof, as well as many national galleries as well.
+And the works tend to be on the affordable side — for top-notch collectible art.
 (Think a couple of thousands rather than dozens of thousands.)

 Galerie Espace